-WD-40 seems to be a regular staple in most American garages and when I was a new motorcycle owner, it was the first thing I reached for when I needed to lube my chain.
+WD 40 seems to be a regular staple in most American garages and when I was a new motorcycle owner, it was the first thing I reached for when I needed to lube my chain.

-It is highly recommended that you do not use Multi-Purpose WD-40 on your motorcycle chain.
+It is highly recommended that you do not use Multi-Purpose WD 40 on the chain of your motorcycle.
 The WD stands for Water Displacement, and it is designed to disperse water away from metal parts to prevent rust.

 Chains with No Seals

 But, be extremely cautious about using products like gasoline or camp stove fuel as they are extremely volatile and the fumes can combust with the slightest spark.
 POOF…goodbye eyebrows.
-Kerosine is a much less dangerous cleaning solution and the fumes are less harsh, but still should be used in a well ventilated area.
+Kerosine is a much less dangerous cleaning solution and the fumes are less harsh, but still should be used in a well-ventilated area.

-If there is any argument for using WD-40 multi-purpose on your chain, this would be a good time.
-It will help displace left over water inside the pins and rollers.
-Wipe it clean again, and apply motorcycle chain lube or wax as your final step.
-Do not use WD-40 as a lubricant.
+If there is any argument for using WD 40 multi-purpose on your chain, this would be a good time.
+It will help displace leftover water inside the pins and rollers.
+Wipe it clean again, and apply long lasting lubrication formula or wax as your final step.
+Do not use WD 40 as a lubricant.